Nigeria’s fascist statecraft is compounded by growing demands for the restoration of the defunct Biafra republic.

-The historical necessity that gave rise to the brief thirty months of its existence was not followed through by this diligent and rigorous intellectual approach to national prospects.
-Writ large, the emerging maximum leader of the new nation, Emeka Ojukwu, squandered this opportunity with his militaristic side-tracking or ignoring of all reasonable suggestions by the brightest minds of the firmament to avoid a head on collision with federal forces.
+The historical necessity that gave rise to the brief thirty months of Biafra’s existence under a military government was not followed through with diligent and rigorous intellectual and consultative approach to nationhood prospects.
+Writ large, the maximum leader of the new nation, Emeka Ojukwu, squandered the opportunity with his militaristic disposition, ignoring reasonable suggestions by the brighter minds of the firmament to avoid a head on collision with ‘federal might.’

-Such dauntless confidence, clearly outmatching the emerging northern oligarchy of the murderous Gowon regime, proved a fiasco for world recognition or assistance, and for the realisation of Ojukwu’s dream nation.
+Such dauntless confidence, clearly outmatching the oligarchy of the murderous Gowon military regime, proved a fiasco for Biafra’s world recognition or assistance, and for the realisation of Ojukwu’s dream nation.

-Yet given Gowon’s and the North’s intellectual backwardness, it is difficult to reason that men of Ojukwu’s scholarly attainment in the Eastern conclave of the new Biafra, then, could dream the delusion of replicating in Africa the Middle East scenario between Israeli Zionism backed by US and Britain on one hand, and, on the other hand, the morbidly insane and fanatical Muslim Palestinian species locked in a war of supremacy.
-Even if such were possible, a Christian-Muslim religious warfare could never have spelt the remotest positivity for emergent new nations of already volatile Africa.
+Yet given Gowon’s northern educational backwardness, it is difficult to reason that men of Ojukwu’s intellectual attainment from within the conclave of the new Biafra then, could dream the delusion of replicating the Middle East scenario of Israeli American- and-British-backed Zionism versus morbid Palestinian irredentism in a war of religious supremacy and political dominance.
+Even if such were possible, a Christian-Muslim religious warfare could never have spelt the remotest positivity for any emergent nation of already volatile Africa.

-Two million lives of traumatised Biafran men, women and children would not have been wasted on that war.
+And two million lives of Biafran men, women and children were wasted.

 Fifty years later, the lessons have yet to be learned and applied by a predictable young breed of haters of Nigeria’s exercise in fascism, ala MASSOB and IPOB.
 The mouthy propaganda, their appeal to anarchism and insanity, are emblematic of past and present fascist syndromes in Nigeria, and the separatism that is bred in the minds and hearts of the constituent parts through lack of faith.